1. Many Companies Want Out of China

 3. Mexico is very much open for business.
-Some companies refuse even to consider Mexico because of security fears.
-We see this as a huge mistake because there are plenty of great areas in Mexico that are shockingly safe and we have opened an office there with a licensed Mexican lawyer to take advantage of this movement.
+Some companies refuse even to consider Mexico because of security fears. but there are plenty of safe areas in Mexico.
+The same holds true for Colombia and Peru.

 4. The Philippines is very much open for business and we have been shocked at the breadth and depth of the manufacturing there.

 5. Malaysia is very much open for business.

 6. Taiwan.
 We have seen many companies that used to be in Taiwan return to Taiwan.
 Taiwan is a very easy country in which to do business, but it does tend to be more expensive than China.

 7. Turkey.
 I am hearing of a few companies — mostly European — looking at Turkey.
 I find this very interesting because I did a year of foreign study there and learned Turkish and I have friends from that time who are lawyers there.